element-plus/element-plus/docs/en-US/component/select.md

 :::tip

 After version ^(2.5.0), the default width of `el-select` changed to `100%`.
 When used in a inline form, the width will collapse.
-In order to display the width properly, you need to give `el-select` a specific width.
+In order to display the width properly, you need to give `el-select` a specific width  (eg: [Example](https://github.com/element-plus/element-plus/issues/15834#issuecomment-1936919229)) .

 :::